ballgoesvroomvroom/AP_MALPorter/README.md

 **Error: 33**,
 	Failed to copy the OAuth2 link sent by program to clipboard, not a fatal warning.\
 **Status code 404**,
-	Access to MyAnimeList's API is forbidden, highly caused by API token credentials, notify me if this error pops out.
+	Access to MyAnimeList's API is forbidden, highly caused by invalid API token credentials, notify me if this error pops out.
 ###### I would be glad to assist you throughout your journey of importing your list over to MAL, hmu at FadedJayden#7171